Skip to Main Content

 History @ Collins Library

-This guide is intended to serve as a starting point for Puget Sound students interested in History.
+This guide is intended to serve as a starting point for Puget Sound students pursuing research in the field of history.
 It provides general information as well as links to selected print and electronic resources.

 - Getting Started leads you to suggested background sources for an overview of your topic.